 Professor Chahoud is the author of a systematic study of Lucilius, the 'inventor' of Roman satire, of articles on Republican Latin and the grammatical tradition, and co-editor of Colloquial and Literary Latin.
 She has contributed to the New Oxford Dictionary of National Biography.
 Professor Chahoud is a member of the editorial board of the Bryn Mawr Classical Review and a Fellow of Trinity College Dublin.

-Professor Ciaran Brady is the Community Liaison Officer and Associate Professor in the Department of History in Trinity College.
+Dr Ciaran O'Neill is the Community Liaison Officer.
 The Community Liaison Officer facilitates College’s engagement with society and is committed to encouraging inclusive access to the College community, to promoting wide participation in its activities, and to developing and enhancing the diverse ways in which it engages with the wider world.

 Professor Martina Hennessy is an Associate Dean of Research.
 She is also Associate Professor Consultant Medical Education in the School of Medicine.